medeiroslucas/2024_1_TCC1_Lucas_Rosa/README.md

 **To develop a cloud adoption assistance system that leverages Large Language Models (LLMs) to automate AWS system design and infrastructure provisioning based on high-level service description**

+## Specific Goals

+* **Define the project requirements from a brief high level description and some follow up questions**
+  * Modify [GPTPilot](https://github.com/Pythagora-io/gpt-pilot) to refine the requirements and create artifacts, like user stories and use cases.
+* **Use a Large Language Model conversational agent to create a low level AWS architecture design using the requirements as input**
+  * Fine tune a open source LLM like [Llama 2](https://llama.meta.com/) to convert requirements into architecture
+* **Use a Large Language Model code agent to create a CDK template using the low lever architecture as input**
+  * Fine tune a open source LLM like [Llama 2](https://llama.meta.com/) to convert architecture into CDK